-Once the diagnosis is definitive, the extent of disease has to be determined so that a treatment plan and prognosis can be formed.
+Once the diagnosis is definitive, the extent of the disease has to be determined so that a treatment plan and prognosis can be formed.
 Staging is the term used to describe the level a cancer has reached.
-Involved in staging are clinical, microscopic findings and imaging with techniques such as magnetic resonance imaging (MRI).
+Involved in staging are clinical, microscopic findings, and imaging with techniques such as magnetic resonance imaging (MRI).
 Depending upon the stage, your health care professional will formulate a treatment plan that will most likely include considerations for surgery and/or radiation and/or chemotherapy.
 With all treatments, the teeth and membranes of the mouth must be protected from further incidence of decay, gum disease and other infections, dryness of the mouth, and other more subtle changes.

 A treatment team usually comprises surgeons, radiation and medical oncologists (cancer specialists), dentists, dental hygienists, nurses, and other professional specialists.